Reviews

 From the recently restored upper floors, enjoy superb views across the city (from April to October).

-• Entrance is free for those under 18 and EU citizens who are under 26 upon presentation of picture ID at the ticketing station before going to the entrance of the monument.
+- Free entrance for visitors under 18 years of age or EU citizens under 26: you must show a photo ID with a picture at the ticketing station first, before going to the entrance of the monument

-• Exterior ramp access for disabled, giving access to part of the nave.
+- Exterior ramp access for the disabled, giving access to part of the nave.

 Reviews & Ratings